hc-picasso/Notes/INIFAP.lab.protocols.dumas.md

 id: RVZeVlwygYSPo0oCRW3EQ
 title: Dumas notes from Cristo
 desc: ''
-updated: 1642615019063
+updated: 1642615297515
 created: 1642613782970
 ---

 This note goes through a converstion I had with Cristo regarding the lab results from the preliminary maguey and carbon samples.
 ## Summary

-- Soil and plant samples may have residual humidity, -which isn't generally quantified by labs- and affect final carbon content (underestimate).
+- Soil and plant samples may have residual humidity, -which isn't generally quantified by labs[probably wasn't done for our analysis]- and affect final carbon content (underestimate).

 - Their method which is unpublished yet -and about to test against carbon standards-, accounts for this.
 Cristo thinks it would be the most cost effective method for plant tissue.